Socioeconomic disparities in mobility behavior during the COVID-19 pandemic in developing countries: Results

 \subsection{Classifying users by wealth}

-In the absence of socioeconomic data on individual users, we used the most recent population census in each country to generate a proxy of their wealth from that of the administrative unit where they live~\cite{mckenzie2005measuring}.
+In the absence of income or consumption data for individual users, we used the most recent population census in each country to generate an asset-based proxy of their wealth from that of the administrative unit where they live~\cite{mckenzie2005measuring} (see Table~\ref{tab:CountryUsersEventsClusters} for country specific median areas of administrative units).
 We estimated a one-dimensional wealth index from data on asset ownership and access to services for the most disaggregated level of administrative units in each country (see Materials and Methods).
 We then assigned to each user the wealth index of the administrative unit where their most frequently visited home during the pre-pandemic period was located (``primary home'').
-This procedure allowed us to quantify how users who differ by the wealth of their primary home's administrative unit allocated their time between their homes, their workplaces and other locations over time.
-In what follows, we restricted our analysis to the $46\%$ of frequent users whose primary home is located in one the five most populated cities of each country, where mobile phone users are concentrated. (see Tab.~\ref{tab:CountryUsersEventsClusters} in Material and Methods).
+This procedure allowed us to quantify how users who differ by the wealth of their primary home's administrative unit allocated their time between their homes, their workplaces, and other locations over time.
+Based on the wealth associated with each of these locations we will refer to users living or working in a specific location as being part of the corresponding ``wealth group''.
+The association between a user living or working in a specific location and their wealth cannot be precisely estimated from the data at our disposal and should thus be only intended as a proxy of such measure.
+In what follows, among all available active users in our dataset, we restricted our analysis to the $46\%$ of them whose primary home is located in one of the five most populated cities of each country, where mobile phone users are concentrated (see Tab.~\ref{tab:CountryUsersEventsClusters} in Materials and Methods, and SI Sec.
+13).